Online Bachelor of Arts in Religious Studies – Religion, Culture and Public Life

 The bachelor’s degree in religious studies may be a good fit if you’re interested in learning about how religion impacts society in cultures around the world.
 In pursuit of this degree, you’ll expand your knowledge about religious traditions and take a magnified look at practices concerning diet, rites marking life traditions and more.
 This religious studies degree is applicable whether you’re already working in a related field or you’re passionate about exploring world religions.

-Courses in the religious studies major offer explorations of domestic and global religions in a cultural context.
-You can choose courses that focus on your areas of interest, ranging from Hinduism and the New Testament to the impact of race and gender on religion.
-Examples of courses in the degree program include, but are not limited to:
+Courses offer explorations of domestic and global religions in a cultural context.
+You also have the opportunity to choose courses that focus on your areas of interest, ranging from Hinduism and the New Testament to the impact of race and gender on religion.

 REL 101: Religion, Culture and Public Life (HU & G)